AndrewDDavis/Bash-Function-Library/ReadMe.md.txt

 # Bash Function Library ReadMe

-This dir contains shell function and alias definitions, as well as some environment configuration.
+The files in this directory tree with '.sh' or '.bash' extensions contain shell functions and alias definitions, as well as some environment configuration.
+They are meant to be sourced during shell initialization, or from partner files as dependencies.
+Most are *not* meant to be executed.

-The `bashrc` directory contains functions that are sourced first, and required early in the parsing of `~/.bashrc`, in particular:
+Some of the functions are sourced early in `~/.bashrc` to set up the user environment, prompt, colours, etc.:

   - path_check_add
   - path_check_symlink